-Traffic volumes through the main street are considered high (6,321 Average Annual Daily Traffic 2011) and has led to a renewed push towards the construction of a Tenterfield bypass.
-The Roads and Maritime Service has been allocated \$3m by the Federal Government to conduct a study on the preferred route for the bypass and that study is currently underway by GHD.
+Traffic volumes through the main street are considered high (6,321 Average Annual Daily Traffic 2011) and supports the direction towards the construction of a Tenterfield bypass.
+Transport for NSW has determined a preferred route for the bypass.

 A preliminary traffic and Transport Study for the heavy Vehicle Bypass revealed the following points of interest: